smartgic/ovos-phal-plugin-aiy-v2/README.md

-# PHAL plugin - Google AIT Voice Kit V2
+# PHAL plugin - Google AIY Voice Kit V2

 A plugin to handle the button and LED from the famous Google AIY Voice Kit V2